 Welcome and Comments from the Chair:

 Board Chairperson Nonie Lesaux welcomed the Board to the meeting at Fitchburg State University.
 She followed up on the memorandum she circulated to the Board the day prior, and informed the Board that she has been meeting with EEC staff and the field about various matters.
 She has met with programs and encourages the public to attend and request separate meetings with her.
-Today's Board Meeting is about focusing on assessment, which is a topic that requires state level attention and some strategic planning.
+Part of today's Board Meeting is about focusing on assessment, which is a topic that requires state level attention and some strategic planning.
 During today's meeting, you will hear the results from two state level committees – the Birth to Third Grade Advisory Group and the Early Literacy Expert Panel.
 Each group reviewed assessment but had a different scope of review.
 The groups should work together to move our collective work on assessment and data gathering forward to benefit children and families.
 It is important to understand whom we are serving, and have a firm grasp of how the system is working and which areas require change.
 Without significantly more statewide data collection, EEC cannot move forward in its efforts to enhance the birth to 3rd grade sector.
 Chairperson Lesaux stated that she is looking forward to discussing this topic further.

 Board Member Joni Block agreed with Chairperson Lesaux, echoing that assessment is gathering information, which is a continuum from the child level to the state level.
 There are all different types of assessment, and it will be interesting to see how we can take all types and collectively move them forward.